Route des Grandes Alpes

 From Lac Léman to le Beaufortain

-Should you be tempted to think that all the real motoring adventures are long past, think again; Europe’s touring itinerary par excellence runs from the shores of Lac Léman all the way down to the balmy Côte d’Azur, a total distance of 684km.
+Should you be tempted to think that all the real motoring adventures are long past, think again; the Route des Grandes Alpes runs from the shores of Lac Léman all the way down to the balmy Côte d’Azur, a total distance of 684km.